People: Users with edit access

 A numbered list and bulleted list with default markers, numerals and bullets respectively.

-The PDF import method works best for mind maps with a single root and visible borders on all nodes.
+The PDF import method works best for Mural mind maps that have a single root node and visible borders on all nodes.
+Complex mind maps with multiple roots or hidden borders may not import accurately.

 A basic mind map is easier to import as PDF

-The PDF importer has difficulty parsing mind maps because mind maps tend to have many lines close to each other.
-If your PDF mind map is poorly imported, try to copy-paste the mind map instead.
-The copy-paste method may require manual adjustment to styling and scale, but the result overall will be higher fidelity.
+The PDF importer can have difficulty accurately parsing mind maps because they often contain many lines and objects in close proximity.
+If your PDF mind map is poorly imported, consider trying to copy and paste the mind map content directly from Mural to Miro.
+While the copy-paste method may require manual adjustments to styling and scale in Miro, the overall structural fidelity might be higher for some mind maps.

 Shapes

-The PDF importer imports only basic shapes as editable content.
+The PDF importer is designed to import basic Mural shapes (e.g., rectangles, ovals, triangles) as editable Miro shapes.

 Only basic shapes import as editable content